FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/intro_cg_task_catalog/t_defineFlow_broadcast.md

 {
-    "title": "Create a broadcast flow",
+    "title": "Create a broadcast flow ",
     "linkTitle": "Create a broadcast flow",
     "weight": "370"
 }Click Flows on the top toolbar to open the Flows Monitoring page.